Present Value of Annuity Calculators – Ordinary Annuity and Annuity Due

 Ex.
 Unknown Interest Rate (i)

-To find the unknown interest rate (i) for a Ordinary Annuity (or an Annuity Due), where the present value (PV) is $500.00, the periodic payment is $100.00, and the time is 5, enter:
+To find the unknown interest rate (i) for an Ordinary Annuity (or an Annuity Due), where the present value (PV) is $500.00, the periodic payment is $100.00, and the number of periods is 5, enter:

 PV = 500